imcs-compsim/pinns_for_comp_mech/README.md

 `deepxde` needs one of the following packages for the backend-calculation.
 - PyTorch (preferred backend)
-- TensorFlow (this backend will be removed in the future)
+- TensorFlow (not supported by all examples, remaining support might be dropped in the future)

 You can specify your backend of choice when seting up this framework by running
 * for Tensorflow